qflowsystems/docs.qflow.com/docs/using-add-ins/config-chrome-ext.md

 ---
 # Configuring the Email Chrome Extension

-The Chrome Extension allows users to configure the URL for the Q-Action application.
+The Chrome Extension allows users to configure the URL for the QAction application.
 This allows for users to change the URL, usually for testing purposes, without having to install a whole different version of the extension.
 However this requires that the user does configure the URL before the extension can be used.

-If a URL has not been configured when the user goes to add an email to Q-Action, the following error message will be displayed:
+If a URL has not been configured when the user goes to add an email to QAction, the following error message will be displayed:

-Please configure Q-Action url in extension options.
+Please configure QAction url in extension options.

 Follow the steps below to configure the URL.